-Simply put, its just common sense that the larger your down payment the less your mortgage payment will be and the less interest you will have to pay over the 10 to 30 year term of your mortgage period.
-The objective here when your saving for a house is to give you valuable tips to get you in a home sooner through making some informed choices of how you save money.
+Simply put, it’s just common sense that the larger your down payment, the less your mortgage payment will be and the less interest you will have to pay over the 10 to 30 year term of your mortgage period.
+The objective here is to give you valuable tips to get you in a home sooner through making some informed choices of how you save money.

 When saving for a house down payment there are many sources and ideas to get your down payment started, including:

 Cancel your gym membership and workout from home, Cancel your home phone line and use voice over internet phone services to reduce your utilities bills and save that money towards your down payment.
-Look at Internet based tv as a way to reduce your tv fees like Netflix, Apple TV, Amazon Fire, etc. Look you’re spending that money now already just redirect it to saving for a house.
+Look at Internet based tv as a way to reduce your tv fees like Netflix, Apple TV, Amazon Fire, etc. Look, you’re spending that money already.
+Just redirect it to savings for a home.

 Perhaps find a part time job in your community to augment your savings just until you reach your goal

 Consider coupon clubs, Costco instead of shopping once a week at the expensive local grocery.
 Buy your meat in bulk and freeze it, find local produce in farmers markets.
 Make it a competition in the family to see how creative you can be at raising money.